About our COVID-19 research

 COVID-19 Home Visit Serology Study

-We have been re-visiting a proportion of participants in order to collect further swabs and samples so that we can see how the body’s response to COVID-19 changes over time.
+We re-visited a proportion of participants throughout 2020 and 2021 in order to collect further swabs and samples so that we can see how the body’s response to COVID-19 changes over time.

 COVID-19 Personal Experience Study